Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

 Once that is done, you will want to rinse your shrimp in cold water to cleanse them.
 Then you can carry on cooking your shrimp for this recipe.

 Yes.
-Feel free to double or even triple this recipe.
+Feel free to double or even triple this keto one pot recipe.
 Just make sure to reach for a large skillet so that it can hold all of the dishes.
 Then whip it up and serve!
+It holds really well and actually is amazing served cold, making this keto one pot dish the perfect meal prep addition.

 Ways To Dress Up Creole Shrimp